UC-JepsonHerbaria/Jepson-eFlora/YELLOW_FLAGGING/README.md

 ### get_all_dist.pl

+This reads the eFlora treatment file, storing bioregions against taxon IDs.
+Species containing infras are given the sum of included infras.
+Synonyms are assigned the range of the accepted name.

 ####April 2012 Version, written by Dick Moe

 Extracts the Distribution string from the eflora_treatments.txt file.
 Outputs the data to the screen for copying to a file for the next step of yellow-flagging processing.
+The Jepson Manual First Edition pages converted this distribution code to a string, but the files that did so were named something other than this.

 - Does not convert the string to a hexadecimal or expanded presence/absence code.
 - Does not use the module `Flatten.pm`.